rjferna/BigQueryAutomationApplication/README.md

     * pycryptodome==3.21.0

 2. GCP Account (Free trial is offered)
+    * Create a BigQuery Project for Metadata.
+    * Create bucket for Metadata project
-    * Create a Service Account and Generate a keyfile with the required permissions
+    * Create a Service Account for Metadata Project
+    * Generate a keyfile Metadata Project

 3. CoinCap API Key
     * To Generate API key refer to: <a href="https://docs.coincap.io/#intro" target="_blank">CoinCap - Documentation</a>